iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Setting Baud Rate and Module ID

-With the modules set to different IDs and and the baud rate set, you can now connect your modules to the flight controller.
-To do this, find the serial port on the flight controller that you set up in QGroundControl and wire the TX of the serial port to every RX of the modules.
-Wire the RX of the serial port to every TX of the modules.
+With the modules set to unique module IDs, and the baud rate set to match the flight controller's, you can now connect your modules to the flight controller.
+To do this, find the flight controller's serial port configured to run the VERTIQ_IO module, and connect the TX of the serial port to each module's RX port.
+Connect the RX of the serial port to each module's TX port.

 .. figure:: ../_static/manual_images/pulsing_propeller/motor_serial_connection.png
     :align: center